hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

   location would be ``/data/leuven/xxx/xxxxx/miniconda3/bin/conda``).
 * Click on the 'Create' button and wait for a minute.
 Eventually, the interpreter at the bottom right tray will show e.g. ``conda-pandas``.

-Once your environment is created, you may use it in any later session.

 .. _pycharm_conda: